Postpartum Recovery

 Week 12+(3 months)

-If wanting to return to running progress to single leg strength and book postpartum running assessment
+If wanting to return to running, book postpartum running assessment and start return to running program

 Mom Mechanics to PREVENT PAIN

-Practicing good posture & body mechanics allows your joints & muscles to work effectively & efficiently as well as prevent the common aches/pains sometimes associated with motherhood - low back, neck, wrist pain, etc.
+Be mindful of posture & body mechanics to allow your joints & muscles to work effectively & efficiently as well as prevent the common aches/pains sometimes associated with motherhood - low back, neck, wrist pain, etc.

 Here are a few things to keep in mind as you go about your day: